ljunggren/boozang-docs/README.md

 ![match](images/match.png)

-This is used to pre-process a validation this is useful when filtering out dynamic data.
+This is used to pre-process a validation and is useful when filtering out dynamic data.

 Imagine the following example: